babryce/babryce.github.io/slidedigitizer.md

 I used Adobe Lightroom to convert the RAW file from my camera with only the &quot;autotone&quot; adjustment applied.
 I used autotone in the Canon TWAIN driver as well.
 The white balance of the 400D was set to custom using a blank frame of the projector light as the custom source.
 The white balance for the Canon 8400F was set to automatic.

-I feel like they both do a good enough job, each way has advantages, but for rapid digitization of a whole collection this simple auto copier is great, simply because of the fact that was used to take an <em>hour</em> now takes a <em>minute</em>.
+I feel like they both do a good enough job, each way has advantages, but for rapid digitization of a whole collection this simple auto copier is great, simply because of the fact that was used to take an hour now takes a minute.
 The most time consuming part is loading the carousel.

 Update: If you want more details I have written them up [here](./slidedigitizerdetails.html)